mmttt89/react-context/README.md

 1) You can change theme: this feature use ThemeContext, and you can find it in "./src/context/ThemeContext"
 2) You can change language: this feature use LangContext ,just like ThemeContext, and you can find it in the same directory. supported language: English and Persian
+3) hooks has been used in contexts and other components use these contexts,

 #### `to use and run this project:`
-in your cmd console, simply run:
+in your cmd console, simply run
 1) `yarn`
 	after installation of packages, then:
 2) `yarn start`